2018 GRANT APPLICATION DOWNLOAD HERE

 You can always include a 3-5 minute disk if you feel that it will help portray your project and the Grant Committee will watch it if it opens on a MAC.
 Please limit hard copy attachments to six images of your work.
 We recognize the costs associated with certain prints and accept photocopies.
 If you want your material back, send a SASE along with your application and your materials will be returned.

 We use many criteria to judge proposals including the dollar amount of the request, whether the applicant is well established in her/his/their field, who will see/be exposed to the end product, i.e. cost per capita, if you/your organization received a PFW grant previously, and the overall topic addressed.
+We also encourage new and emerging artists to apply.

 NO. We ask that all information be provided in one submission.
 The obvious exception(s) would be if there was a major change in your project.
 Sometimes PFW upon reviewing a Grant proposal may contact you for additional information or clarification or even make suggestions to strengthen your proposal if we are “intrigued” by it.